OWASP/Top10/2017/en/0xA9-Known-Vulns.md

-# A9 Using Compenents with Known Vulnerabilities
+# A9 Using Components with Known Vulnerabilities

 | Factor | Score | Description |
 | -- | -- | -- |